 Four studies used chickens to simulate urethrovesical anastomosis.
-Yang, Bellman used chicken skin folded on a catheter to simulate a bladder and urethral stump (n=8) with Laguna, Arce-Alcazar, Mochtar, Velthoven, Peltier, de la Rosette using the oesophago-glandular-stomach junction of chicken carcasses (n=5) and Boon, Salas, Avila, Boone, Lipshultz, Link using a section of pig intestine (n=12).
+Yang and Bellman used chicken skin folded on a catheter to simulate a bladder and urethral stump (n=8), with Laguna et al using the esophago-glandular-stomach junction of chicken carcasses (n=5), and Boon et al using a section of pig intestine (n=12).
 All models demonstrated construct B validity.

-Sabbagh, Chatterjee, Chawla, Hoogenes, Kapoor, Matsumoto evaluated a model using live anaesthetised pigs with an RCT comparing the model with a foam pad bench-top model and the group trained on the simulator outperformed the control group, also demonstrating face validity.
+Sabbagh et al evaluated a model using live anesthetised pigs with a randomized controlled trial comparing the model with a foam pad bench-top model; the group trained on the simulator outperformed the control group, also demonstrating face validity.